Family Floer SYZ conjecture for $A_n$ singularity: Quantum correction and T-duality construction

 determined by the symplectic information of $(X,\pi_0)$ such that the analytic cocycle conditions among all such transition maps hold.
 Roughly speaking, the transition map $\Phi$ is determined by two aspects.
 First, we study the virtual counts of Maslov-0 holomorphic disks (cf. the red disks in Figure \ref{figure_area_singular}) along a Lagrangian isotopy between $L_{q_1}$ and $L_{q_2}$, which is addressed by the bifurcation moduli space

 where $J$ is the (almost) complex structure and the $t\mapsto q(t)$ represents a path from $q_1$ to $q_2$ and where $\mathcal M(L_{q(t)}; J)$ denotes the moduli space of $J$-holomorphic curves $u:(\Sigma, \partial\Sigma)\to (X,L_{q(t)})$ of Maslov index zero.
-Second, we geometrically study the \textit{holomorphic pearly trees} (cf. \cite{Sheridan15}) among all these Maslov-0 disks or, more precisely and algebraically, the homological perturbation (cf. \cite{FOOO_canonical_model_Morse_complex}).
-The delicate point is that even if there is only a single Maslov-0 disk, there will be infinitely many such holomorphic pearly trees (see Figure \ref{figure_hp_maslov_0} and compare the discussion in \S \ref{ss_miscell_Dehn_affinoid_coeff}).
+Second, we use homological perturbation theory (cf.~\cite{FOOO_canonical_model_Morse_complex}) to collect the contributions of all Maslov-$0$ disks to the curvature term.
+The delicate point is that, even if there is only a single Maslov-$0$ disk, one obtains infinitely many such contributions; see Figure~\ref{figure_hp_maslov_0} and compare the discussion in \S\ref{ss_miscell_Dehn_affinoid_coeff}.

 Let's briefly describe $\Phi$ in a coordinate-free way as follows.
 We consider

 and write $\tilde {\mathbf y}=\phi(\mathbf y)$.
 Be cautious that the both sides of $\phi$ are only presented set-theoretically for clarity, and we have not specify the structure sheaf.
 Then, using the notation in (\ref{connection_view}), we have